 Word to the wise, stick to campus parties as much as possible and find ways to not spend money on bringing anything.
 This can add up when there’s a kickback every weekend.

-Word to the wise, get a student credit card with a small credit balance.
+Word to the wise, get a student credit card with a small credit balance and interest rate.
 That will keep you in check and prevent any outrageous debt.
 Also, you’ll still build up a decent credit score like any other credit card.

 So, when I was in college, Chipotle was my friends and I spot.
 We would hit up the neighborhood Chipotle at least once a week.
 I looked over my finances one month to see that I had spent over $40 at Chipotle.
-That was overkill and I had many better things to do with my money than that.
+That was overkill and I had better things to do with my money.
 One to two stops at your favorite restaurant per month is cool.
 But once it becomes a serious habit, you have to press the breaks.

 Keep in mind, small purchases add up quickly.
 If you’re not conscious of each purchase you make, your money will fly right out your hands with nothing to show for it.
 If it’s something you can get an alternative to on campus (i.e. a meal from the caf), then go with the alternative majority of the time.

 My favorite phrase when it came to getting out of certain fees or justifying my frugal behavior.
 This was not just a joke, it was the truth.
 Generally speaking, as a college student, you live on a lower income, in a modest dorm or apartment, and have to make sacrifices in order to still take Spring Break and Winter break trips.
 Times are not that hard, but money is tight.

 With that being said, do not live as if you’re still at home with your parents!
 Thankfully they are paying for your tuition but that can be a burden to most.
 Therefore, ease up with your fine taste in food, clothing, shoes, etc. You can still be fashionable and what not, but be smarter.